RachelCarroll2018/Credit-Card-Risk---Machine-Learning/README.md

 #### Use the above to answer the following questions:

-* Which model had the best balanced accuracy score?
+### Which model had the best balanced accuracy score?**
+> Oversampling, SMOTE, and under had equal 99.48% accuracy score
 >
-* Which model had the best recall score?
+### Which model had the best recall score?**
+> High risk Oversampling, High risk SMOTE, High risk Combination all had perfect recall
 >
-* Which model had the best geometric mean score?
+### Which model had the best geometric mean score?**
+> Smote, over, under, and combination all had geo scores of .99

 ### Ensemble Learning